Hypoplastic right heart syndrome: Anatomy

-A healthy heart has four valves, separated by flaps that open and close to control blood flow between the chambers.
+A healthy heart has four chambers, each separated by valves that open and close to control blood flow between the chambers.
 When the heart beats, oxygen-poor blood enters the right atrium.
-The blood then flows into the right ventricle, where it enters the pulmonary artery to travel to the lungs for oxygen.
+The blood then flows into the right ventricle, where it pumps into the pulmonary artery to travel to the lungs for oxygen.
 Oxygen-rich blood returns to the left atrium, where it then travels into the left ventricle.
-The left ventricle pushes the oxygenated blood into the aorta to be circulated to the rest of the body.
+The left ventricle pumps the oxygenated blood into the aorta to be circulated to the rest of the body.